hit the reset button

 Well, well, well, if it isn’t my old friend, Comparison.

 And yet, time and again, I discover the same truth: it’s my own inner guide that actually holds the light.
-All the extras—the “shoulds,” the shiny, the latest trend—don’t matter.
+All the extras—the “shoulds,” the shiny, the latest trend.
+They don’t matter.
 What matters is stripping away the noise and showing up fully as myself.
-Always, the simplest practices pull me back: mindful movement, conscious breath, and a little meditation.
+And it’s always the simplest practices that pull me back: mindful movement, conscious breath, and a little meditation.
 Those are the reset buttons that actually work, the ones that reconnect me with the basic goodness of life.

 And thank goodness, really, that the practice never ends.